gilleshenrard/leany/firmware/README.md

 - Linters configured: **clang-tidy**, **cppcheck**, **flawfinder**, and **lizard**.
 - **Doxygen** is used for documentation, with strict control to ensure comprehensive code documentation.
 - Licensing and copyrighting compliance is checked with **REUSE tool**
+- Additional python scripts are used to perform checks such as enum and struct members documentation

 ## Contributing